- Have you considered whether your child should attend a mainstream or private school? Provided with the support of an education assistant?

 - be flexible in their teaching methods and address your child’s individual communication needs?

 - be willing to work closely with Visiting Teachers and therapists?

 - support the child in using specialist equipment as recommended?

 - support staff to learn Auslan or Key Word Sign or tactile forms of communication?

-- support staff to learn how to use communication devices, low tech and high tech magnification equipment that will support your child’s communication and learning?
+- support staff to learn how to use communication devices, low and high tech magnification equipment?

 - ensure teachers use assistive listening devices consistently for children/students who are hard of hearing?